• Free Tours

 Museu Blau (Natural History Museum)

-Always a hit with the young ones (and the not so young), this modern building houses a permanent collection interpreting the Earth today as well as different temporary exhibitions, from photography to nutrition.
+Always a hit with the young ones (and the not-so-young), this modern building houses a permanent collection interpreting the Earth today as well as different temporary exhibitions, from photography to nutrition.

 Museu del Disseny de Barcelona (Disseny Hub building at Glòries)